-The fourth stage of my career began in 2012 after my wife, Liz Douthitt Sharp, obtained this website domain, SharpGiving.com, and suggested that I use it to write a blog that features my work.
+The fourth stage of my career began in 2011 after my wife, Liz Douthitt Sharp, obtained this website domain, SharpGiving.com, and suggested that I use it to write a blog that features my work.
 I started with weekly postings of poems on a scientific milestone from The book of science.
 Subsequently, I decided to publish my other work on the website.
 SharpGiving.com has been nice because it allows color illustrations and recordings of readings, mainly by our friend Clifford Schwartz.
 Lately, I have also included a small book that features video recordings of me reading the poems and background music composed by Liz.
 That is Poems by Tom.
-Presently, this online archive includes my PhD dissertation, my novel (Hans and the Clock), a Java application that plays multiple online radio stations simultaneously (MRadio), a translation from Old English of an apocryphal legend (The Acts of Matthew and Andrew in the City of Cannibals), and over fifty collections of poetry.
+Presently, this online archive includes my PhD dissertation, my novel (Hans and the Clock), a Java application that plays multiple online radio stations simultaneously (MRadio), a translation from Old English of an apocryphal legend (The Acts of Matthew and Andrew in the City of Cannibals), and over sixty collections of poetry.

 This website also hosts an online version of Five of Us, poetry readings by Clifford, and the original One Hundred and One Famous Poems, edited by Roy Cook in 1920.

 The website also hosts works in progress, which are generally inaccessible to others, but presently include two books of poetry, an archive for the small literary magazines Paper Pudding and Back Roads, and the complete Shakespearean sonnets, which I hope to have Clifford record.